 The queen bed, which sits at the front of the camper, has wardrobes on either side and overhead storage.
 You can easily walk around this bed and not have to crawl over your partner to go to the bathroom in the middle of the night.

 The RV lifestyle is something Tammy and I say is to be shared with family and friends.
-There are many fine family RVS to choose from, and too many to cover here.
+There are many fine family RVS to choose from, and too many to cover in one review article.

 We didn’t include any tent campers in our list simply because most don’t have bathrooms.
 They just aren’t convenient for a family with kids.
 However, if you are interested in them, check out our list of some of the best pop-up campers available.